top of page

 Oliver Heywood was a landscape painter who lived in the area and created many wonderful paintings of Juniper Hill Field.
 His son, Pip Heywood has written a reminiscence of his time with his father walking on the field.
 His words perfectly distill what this place means to so many.
 You can read it here.

-The local community, local and national conservation groups, and nature lovers from far and near have voiced their support for our campaign to preserve Juniper Hill Field.
+The local community, local and national conservation groups, and nature lovers from far and near voiced their support for our campaign to preserve Juniper Hill Field.
 Read some of their expressions of support in Voices in the Field.

 September 2020